Bishopbriggs Bowling Club

 Volunteers are always welcome.
 There are jobs for every member who might want to help, even such simple things like changing the settings on the green, or just being present when the green is being cut, to ensure nobody is working alone in case of accident.

-If you have some spare time, and feel able to volunteer, see Mike Dunbar (Green Convener) or any of the Directors.
+If you have some spare time, and feel able to volunteer, see Mike Dunbar (Secretary) or any of the Directors.
 We have a great team of workers (for example, two for every morning to cut the grass) but holidays, illness, etc. can often mean there are gaps to fill.
 No special expertise is needed.

 • Find & Contact Us